ljacqu/AuthMe_integration_demo/README.md

 }
 ```

-If you skip this check and, for instance, register an event listener with AuthMe events, you will encounter a
+If you skip this check, AuthMe is not used, and, for instance, you register an event listener with AuthMe events,
-`ClassDefNotFound` error as AuthMe isn't present on the server, and so the classes are unavailable (no way to get them!).
+you will encounter a `ClassDefNotFound` error as AuthMe isn't present on the server and so it doesn't know about those
-Checking with the PluginManager beforehand prevents this.
+classes.
+Checking with the PluginManager that AuthMe is enabled prevents this.

 ##### Tip: Check for API availability _within_ the hooks class
 If you look at the Java code above, notice that `AuthMeHook` is _always_ initialized.
 The class checks internally